JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-mouse-events.md

 <img src="compose-raw-awt-events.png" alt="Swing interoperability" width="600" animated="true"/>

-## Listening raw events in commonMain via pointerInput
+## Listening for raw events in common code via pointerInput

 In the snippets above we use the `Modifier.onPointerEvent` function, which is a helper function that subscribes to a type of pointer events.
 It is a new and short variant of the `Modifier.pointerInput` function.
 It is currently experimental and desktop-only, so you can't use it in common code.